-CTE courses provide students with an opportunity to develop specific academic, technical, and 21stcentury skills necessary to be successful in careers and life.
-In pursuit of ensuring every student in Tennessee achieves this level of success, we begin with rigorous course standards that feed into intentionally designed programs of study.
+CTE courses provide students with an opportunity to develop specific academic, technical, and 21st century21st-century skills necessary to be successful in career careers and in life.
+In pursuit of ensuring every student in Tennessee achieves this level of success, we begin with rigorous course standards which that feed into intentionally designed programs of study.

-Students engage in industry-relevant content through general education integration and experiences such as Career & Technical Student Organizations (CTSO) and Work-based Learning (WBL).
-Through these experiences, students are immersed with industry-standard content and technology, solve industry-based problems, meaningfully interact with industry professionals, and use/produce industry-specific, informational texts.
+Students engage in industry relevantindustry-relevant content through general education integration and experiences such as Career & Technical Student Organizations (CTSO) and Workbased Learning (WBL).
+Through these experiences, students are immersed with industry standardindustry-standard content and technology, solve industry-based problems, meaningfully interact with industry professionals, and use/produce industry specificindustry-specific, informational texts.